 Quicker the response rate, higher the chances of sales closing deals.
 Quick responses set you apart from your competitors.
-The buying cycle and the size of the opportunity le dictate the intensity and persistence of the follow-up cycle.
+The buying cycle and the size of the opportunity, together, dictate the intensity and persistence of the follow-up cycle.

 So as to understand what works and what doesn’t, it is vital to capture the source of each lead.
 This is ideally done through a CRM system that automatically inputs the data when the lead enters the system.

-Many organizations believe in the traditional method of spreadsheets, email and word documents to manage leads and lead flow but in order to maximize effectiveness, your sales organization needs to be able to capture information about each and every interaction with your prospects and customers as soon and as efficiently as possible.
+Many organizations believe in the traditional method of spreadsheets, email and word documents to manage leads and lead flow.
+However, in order to maximize effectiveness, your sales team should be able to capture information about each and every interaction with your prospects and customers as soon and as efficiently as possible.
 This can be done through a dedicated CRM system.

 When it comes to generating new sales, a substantial amount of time gets wasted by sale organizations in churning through lead lists of poor quality.
 For this reason, it is important to work on increasing the quality of each lead as it will energize your sales organization to convert the lead.